 List of Best Vampire Movies of All Time

-However, the film faced its share of controversy and it feared for its existence, but somehow it released and became a cult classic.
+However, the film faced its share of controversy and it feared for its existence, but somehow it was released and became a cult classic.
 However, the silent film went through some changes before it was adapted from the novel as ‘vampire’ was replaced with the word ‘Nosferatu’ and Count Dracula became Count Orlok.
 Despite being a little less than a century old, the film has aged like a fine wine and is still relevant for its path-breaking lighting and camera movements.

 Legendary director Francis Ford Coppola’s take on the classic novel of the same name was lauded for its breathtaking visual aesthetics and creepy sound design.
 Starring Gary Oldman as Count Dracula, the film had a thunderous response on the critical and commercial scale and is known as one of the best takes on the classic gothic horror novel.

 The film had Gary Oldman playing the bloodthirsty anti-hero, whose wife has committed suicide.
-He somehow finds out that his wife has been reincarnated as his lawyer’s fiancée Mina and his pursuance of her begins.
+He somehow finds out that his wife has been reincarnated as his lawyer’s fiancée Mina and his pursuit of her begins.
 The film takes some ‘bloody’ twisted turns to finally reach its chilling conclusion.

 Interview with the Vampire (1994)